enketo/blog/_posts/2015-05-19-install-enketo.md

 The response to both tests should be: "PONG".

 **Note that configuring redis is pretty complex and Enketo's sample configuration is not a one-size-fits-all solution.
-The size of the enketo-main database plays a big role in how you want to secure persistence.
+The size of the enketo-main database plays a big role in how you want to arrange persistence.
 If enketo-main becomes too big, you'd probably want to switch to using both rdb and aof persistence.
 Read more [here](http://redis.io/topics/persistence).
 It is also possible to use a 3rd-party redis service.**

 #### Enketo configuration